MGE-17/DSI_2/README.md

 ### Recommendations

 1. **Develop targeted marketing campaigns** tailored to each cluster’s preferences and spending behaviors.
-2. **Enhance customer retention** by offering personalized experiences—particularly for high-value customers in Cluster 0.
+2. **Enhance customer retention** by offering personalized experiences, particularly for high-value customers in Cluster 0.
 3. **Introduce value-focused offerings** for Cluster 1 to encourage engagement without aggressive promotion.
 4. **Promote bundled and discount-based campaigns** for Cluster 2 to increase purchase frequency.
 5. **Consider adding more behavioral features** (e.g., purchase frequency, recency, product categories) in future analyses to strengthen segmentation accuracy.